Home Compare CRM vs SHOP

 Salesforce vs Shopify: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Salesforce carrying a narrow edge on profitability.
+Salesforce leads structurally, with valuation as the clearest single gap between the two profiles.
 Shopify still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (CRM: Russell 1000, SHOP: Nasdaq 100).
+Peer scores are normalised within each company's primary universe (CRM: S&P 500, SHOP: Nasdaq 100).

 INDUSTRY COMPARISON